Wing, Buckinghamshire: History

+Wing also features a Pedal Car Racing team called Wing Racers made up of residents and friends that compete at competitions such as the Shenington 24hr.

+Little-worth

+Littleworth is in Wing between the main village and the hamlet of Burcott.
+The hamlet name is of Old English origin, and means 'small enclosure'.
+Today the hamlet has all but disappeared with the growth of the village of Wing, and remains as a road name only.
+Littleworth is the road that leads from Wing through Burcott to Soulbury.

 Amenities

 The village has two schools.
 Overstone Combined School is a mixed, foundation primary school for children aged 3–11.
 Cottesloe School is a secondary school for children aged 11–18.

-It also has two public houses, a social club, two Indian restaurants, a Chinese takeaway which doubles as a fish and chip shop, and a police station.
-A Post Office is located on the High Street.
+It also has two public houses, a social club, an Indian restaurant, a Chinese takeaway which doubles as a fish and chip shop and a Post Office.

 Ascott House, a home of the Rothschild family, is in the parish.
-The village hall built in 1905 at a cost of £2000 is in the Rothschild style and is one of the most prominent buildings in the village and was formally opened by Lord Rothschild.
+The village hall built in 1905 at a cost of £2,000 is in the Rothschild style and is one of the most prominent buildings in the village, and was formally opened by Lord Rothschild.

 World War 2

 During WW2, an RAF base was built close to Wing.
 Completed in 1941, the primary purpose of RAF Wing was for training Wellington bomber crews.
-With the base in such close proximity to the village, the sight and sound of aircraft flying over the village became an part of everyday life.
-The village hall became a popular destination for aircrew and airfield personnel where weekly dances took place.
-The village pubs were also frequent destinations.
+The village pubs were popular with RAF personnel, with weekly dances taking place at the village hall.
 At the end of the war RAF Wing served as a gateway for tens of thousands of men returning from duty in Europe.
 The base closed in April 1956.

 Third London Airport

 In 1971, the Roskill Commission identified the disused RAF Wing as the best site for a four-runway national hub airport, generally known as Cublington Airport.
 This attracted considerable opposition on environmental and noise nuisance grounds, and the plans were first changed to focus on a coastal site at Maplin Sands in the Thames Estuary and eventually scrapped altogether.
 As a permanent celebration of the victory, Buckinghamshire County Council planted a spinney of over 400 trees on a 3-acre site that would have been at the centre of the airport.
-As of 2023, there are no airports in the UK with more than two active paved runways.

 Transport

-Wing is about three miles from Leighton Buzzard railway station, which is served by West Midlands Trains and Southern trains on the West Coast Main Line, travelling to destinations such as Birmingham New Street, Milton Keynes Central and London Euston.
+Wing is about three miles from Leighton Buzzard railway station, which is served by West Midlands Trains on the West Coast Main Line, travelling to destinations such as Birmingham New Street, Milton Keynes Central and London Euston.
 Wing is served by buses running services between Aylesbury and Milton Keynes operated by Arriva Shires & Essex and between Leighton Buzzard and Aylesbury operated by Z&S International.

 The M1 motorway is 13 miles to the east, on the other side of Dunstable.

+Bus Stops

+There are three bus stops situated in Wing.
+The first one is outside the Village Library.
+The second one next to High Street.
+The third one is located by the Cottsloe School.